yadhukrishnam/vedusmart-website/README.md

 # vedusmart-website
-Repository that hosts Vedusmart website
+The repository that hosts the files of vedusmart.com website.